-Our Eurasian eagle owls can be seen in the enclosure between the northern lynx and the snow leopards.
+Our Eurasian eagle owls can be seen in the walkaround area of the park beside our wildcats.

 During the 20th century the Eurasian eagle-owl underwent a significant decline in Europe due mainly to human persecution.
 However pesticide use, collisions with vehicles, barbed wire and powerlines have all played a part.
 Diseases such as myxomatosis and viral haemorrhagic disease which have severely reduced rabbit populations in some areas, have also had knock-on effects for the Eurasian eagle-owl.